"I Am the Problem – Solo Exhibit

 TO BE RESCHEDULED, 2021

-"The journey of visual art starts with a meager expression or marks on a surface much like ones signature it is an innate physical gesture to communicate who we are.
-Over time artist build upon and extended this basic visual “vocabulary” to expand our communication reach.
-I have come to realize, when I am struggling with a new creation, trying to find a way forward with the work, inevitably, I will rely on or revert back to that very basic set of vocabulary marks.”
+"The journey of visual art starts with a meager expression or marks on a surface, much like one's signature; it is an innate physical gesture to communicate who we are.
+Over time artists build upon and extended this basic visual "vocabulary" to expand our communication reach.
+I have come to realize, when I am struggling with a new creation, trying to find a way forward with the work, inevitably, I will rely on or revert back to that fundamental set of vocabulary marks."